Monday, July 1, 2024

 Tigger

-The more time you spend with rescue cats, community cats and vets, well, the more you realize community cats are often well fed, but not very healthy, unfortunately.
+The more time you spend with rescue cats, community cats and vets, well, the more you realize community cats are often well fed and loved, but not always healthy, unfortunately.
+Many of them have been abandoned outdoors.

 Marcel (Donut)

-Marcel, (formerly known as Donut since we found him the day Tim Horton's opened), was our first intentional community cat rescue.
+Marcel, (formerly known as Donut since we found him the day Tim Horton's opened), was our first intentional community cat rescue (with permission from the local feeders of course).
 He was malnourished, which we found was due to the general parasitic load he bore.

 Marcel